tlshaheen/api_docs/doc/api-debugging-cheatsheet.md

 ## If you can't isolate your bug...

 Still, send in your bug report.
 Try to trim down your source code as much as possible to replicate the bug.
-In the exteme case, the API team has even done screen sharing to help diagnosis a bug.
+In the extreme case, the API team has even done screen sharing to help diagnosis a bug.

 Send bug reports to api@nationbuilder.com.